MartinGonzalez/fastlane-plugin-bundletool/README.md

 https://developer.android.com/studio/command-line/bundletool

-The motivation of this plugin is to extract an universal `.apk` file from an [.aab](https://fileinfo.com/extension/aab) file.
+The motivation of this plugin is to extract an universal `.apk` or split `.apks` from an [.aab](https://fileinfo.com/extension/aab) file.
 Since we cannot distribute aab files, it's great that we can extract from the very same binary a file that we can distribute internally.

 ## Usage